relston/relston.github.io/_posts/2024-09-19-agents-are-a-waste-of-time.md

 </div>

 If you don't have time to watch the full hour video here is a summary with timestamps:
 - 3:34 - Fumbling with dependency management
 - 8:00 - Setting up personas for the writer and summarizer agents
 - 12:00 - Defining the two tasks that make up the steps of the process
-- 14:00 - First try at running the agents - oops the references tools for the agents are not defined
+- 14:00 - First try at running the agents - Oops the referenced tools for the agents are not defined
 - 14:20 - "This isn't documented at all"
-- 15:40 - Mathew not an expert with python import syntax
+- 15:40 - Matthew not an expert with python import syntax
-- 16:60 - It started, but still not configured right - lets look at some examples
+- 16:00 - It started, but still not configured right - lets look at some examples
-- 18:00 - Examples have class structure - great, but not intuitive for non-programmers
+- 18:00 - Examples have a class structure - great, but not intuitive for non-programmers
 - 21:00 - Wild copy pasting of code
 - 25:30 - Running it - Oops, `dedent` not defined
 - 27:47 - "I'm not quite sure this is going to work...
 I'm exposing my lack of experience with python here."